 Kaziranga National Park

 The park’s ecosystem consists of tall elephant grass, marshland, shallow pools and dense tropical moist broadleaf forests, crisscrossed by four major rivers including the Brahmaputra.
-Two-thirds of the world's remaining Indian rhinos live in the park, and Kaziranga also has a high density of tigers and large breeding populations of elephants, water buffalo and swamp deer.
+Two-thirds of the world's remaining Indian rhinos live in the park.
+Kaziranga also has a high density of tigers and large breeding populations of elephants, water buffalo and swamp deer.
 It is an important area for migratory birds at the junction of the Australasia and Indo-Asian flyways.

 Map of Kaziranga National Park